 One of the most significant projects in West Africa is Eni's Baleine development in Côte d'Ivoire, which is Africa's first net-zero upstream project.
 A significant achievement in this project was the implementation of digital drilling solutions, which catalyzed an impressive penetration rate and resulted in significant cost savings.
 Meanwhile, our flare-reduction technologies significantly reduced CO₂ emissions, aligning with the industry and country’s sustainability objectives.

-Beyond Côte d'Ivoire, SLB is involved in multiple high-profile projects across Ghana, Equatorial Guinea, Nigeria, Mauritania, and Senegal.
+Beyond Côte d'Ivoire, SLB is involved in multiple high-profile projects across Ghana, Equatorial Guinea, Nigeria, Mauritania, Senegal and Cameroon.

 What services does SLB offer in West Africa, and what trends are shaping demand?